stockbal/ui5-project-ts-intellisense/README.md

 export default MainViewController;
 ```

-Instead of using `.d.ts` files to provide a full interface for the controller, we are using the `@typedef` JSDoc tag to define the definitions of the sub modules and an intersection type to combine all sub modules together into one type for the controller
+Instead of using `.d.ts` files to provide a full interface for the controller, we are using the `@typedef` JSDoc tag to define the definitions of the sub modules and an intersection type to combine all sub modules together into one type for the controller.

+> **Note**: The `.d.ts` file approach is also possible here.
+It is just a matter of taste at the end.

 ```js
 // /app/bookshop/webapp/controller/main/crudHandlers.js